ebl138/rpg-7/README.md

     Drive, etc. After this, however, you shouldn't need to manually authenticate again.
     5. If I missed out any steps/information here, sorry, I found most of this information from this Stack Overflow answer: https://stackoverflow.com/questions/28184419/pydrive-invalid-client-secrets-file.
 Hopefully it helps

-In the Create client ID window, with Web application selected as Application type, specify the Name for your application, put http://localhost:8080 for Javascript origins and http://localhost:8080/ for redirect URIs.
-IMPORTANT: One of these ends with /, the other does not.

 ### How to deploy